aubreymoore/iom/README.md

 ## Methods

 * Data mining and validation will be facilitated by use of the [Plazi Golden Gate Imagine editor](http://plazi.org/resources/treatmentbank/goldengate-editor/).
-* Data extacted from each publication will be saved in a Darein Core Archive.
+* Data extacted from each publication will be saved in a Darwin Core Archive.